IBM-Z-System-Automation/SA_doc_feedback/.github/ISSUE_TEMPLATE/create-a-documentation-issue.md

 ---

+**Which version, book, and page number**
+What is the product version, book name and page, where you find the issue?
+For example, System Automation for z/OS V4.1, Planning and Installation, Page 104.

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A detailed description of what the problem is.

 **To Reproduce**
 Steps to reproduce the behavior: